adamskitomasz/cwiczenie1/presentation/create_web_app.md

 - Create new resource group - it will be easier to delete all resources after training
 - Choose unique app name
 - It will be Code container
-- Runtime stack is : .NET Core 3.1
+- Runtime stack is : NODE JS 16
-- Operating system: Windows
+- Operating system: Linux
 - Create new App Service plan
 - Change tier in app service plan for free(Dev one)